 - White bread for granary/seeded bread

-However, not all low GI foods are healthy – chocolate is low GI but that’s because the fat content slows the absorption of glucose, but combining foods in a meal can positively effect the GI balance of a meal.
+However, not all low GI foods are healthy – chocolate is low GI but that’s because the fat content slows the absorption of glucose.

 It’s also worth knowing that although it is a good guide to improve energy and reduce risk of Diabetes type 2 and heart disease it isn’t perfect – the calculations are based on 50g of the food item but in real life we don’t eat 50g we eat varying amounts.
 So a more appropriate rating would be Glycaemic Load.